-It’s their second time treading the boards together, with the young New York-based soprano providing a ravishing Tatiana to Coad’s famous Bottom in A Midsummer Night’s Dream a few years ago.
+It’s their fourth time treading the boards together, with the young soprano providing a ravishing Tatiana to Coad’s famous Bottom in A Midsummer Night’s Dream a few years ago.
 (Both singers were also in Don Giovanni, however their roles were less intertwined.)

 “It just seems to work,” said the distinguished bass.
 “Rachelle does something and sort of urges me into taking it a step further …”

 Rachelle interrupts, “And then Conal says, let’s do it like this …”